makanyane/IWTE/documentation/battlemap_settlements_RR_and_RTW.md

 You have the option of generating a dae or glb file of the settlement to work on in Blender.
 Ms3d is not supported for this function due to size limitations.

+*Rome Remastered > Battle Map Settlements > **settlement plan - edit walls***\
+Provides a simplified version which only loads/changes the wall layout.

 ### Settlement Plan Editing in 2d Window

 ![image](../IWTEgithub_images/settlement-plan-edit-2d.jpg)